Phoenix-JI/File_Share_System/README.md

 8. Get the directory size and last modified time.
 9. Get the file location.

-### I used the picture & video of Landlord's Cat,my favoutite band,for testing.
+### I utilized the picture & video of Landlord's Cat, my favoutite band, for testing.
 Love them !!!

 ## System Figure
 ![This is an image](https://github.com/Phoenix-JI/File_Share_System/blob/main/System.png)